 Driving to school is a privilege, which can be denied if the driver does not assume proper responsibility.
 Students must submit a parking application form and parking fee to receive a permit to park on school grounds.
-Students who do not comply with driving/parking regulations may be disciplined, forfeit their parking fee/pass and have their car towed, at their expense, from the school grounds.
-Once you park your car in the parking lot, leave your car.
-You are not to be in your car at any time except when coming to or leaving from school.
-Cars parked on school grounds may be searched.
+Students who do not comply with driving/parking regulations may be disciplined, forfeit their parking fee/pass and have their vehicle towed, at their expense, from the school grounds.
+Once a student parks their vehicle in the parking lot, they must leave their vehicle.
+Students are not to be in their vehicle at any time except when coming to or leaving school.
+Vehicles parked on school grounds may be searched.
 It is highly recommended that vehicles remain locked at all times.